daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this scripts displays the first ten lines of a file
+this script displays the third line of the file